 People have asked me what Sisman Tuccar was like.
 Well that’s a bit like asking what the weather is like.
 One moment it might be raining and then the next moment the sun is shining.
 So you couldn’t really say that Sisman Tuccar was either like this or like that.
 All you could say with any certainty was that you didn’t know what might be coming next.

 Some said that Sisman was the thirteenth generation great grandson of Nasir ud-din Mahmood al-khoji of Herat but I never heard him talk about it himself.
-Others speculated that he was from a line of Qalandariyya.
-But you shouldn’t get the wrong idea.
+Some speculated that he was from a line of Qalandariyya.
+Others said that he was a tantric.
+I suspect myself that might have been a tantric but he would never divulge anything.
+The more you asked the more evasive he became.
+All the same, you shouldn’t get the wrong idea.
 If you had met him in the street you wouldn’t detect the slightest difference between him and the next person.
 He even wore the same style of cheesy moustache that was the fashion at the time.
 By trade he made his living as a merchant selling antiquities that nobody really wanted.
 And then on the side when he wasn’t busy, he was selling people something they already had.
 He used to call it the thing that’s between what’s already gone and what hasn’t yet arrived.

 Sisman used to spend a lot of time at the teahouse which is where I first met him.
 He had a real sweet tooth and had a liking for those middle-eastern sweetmeats.
 Often people would come to see him to ask him this or that.
 Mostly it was trivial stuff.
 But as to the thing that he was selling, people didn’t seem to be very interested in it at all.
 Anyway, one day when we have more time, I’ll tell you more about him.